johnbillion/awesome-github-actions-security/README.md

 > A curated list of awesome things related to securing your GitHub Actions workflows.

-GitHub Actions workflow files are extremely powerful.
+GitHub Actions workflow files are extremely powerful and operate in a highly privileged software supply chain environment by default.
 Don't let their ease of implementation give you a false sense of security.
 It's easy to introduce supply chain vulnerabilities if you don't fully understand how workflow files are parsed and used by GitHub Actions.

 This is a list of awesome resources for hardening your workflows in order to keep your CI/CD pipelines secure.